 Many people worry needlessly that they may not be approved to adopt.
-It is very important that you be completely honest and up-front with the investigator so that if there are any areas of concern, such as a criminal history, the circumstances can be explained in the home study report.
+It is very important that you be completely honest and up-front with the social worker so that if there are any areas of concern, such as a criminal history, the circumstances can be explained in the home study report.
 A less-than-perfect record will not automatically disqualify you.
-Please remember that when a social worker conducts your home study, she is not looking for reasons to disqualify you; she simply wants to know that you are capable of providing a child with a loving and secure environment.
-When an agency caseworker writes your home study, she is your advocate.
+Please remember that when a social worker conducts your home study, they are not looking for reasons to disqualify you; they simply want to know that you are capable of providing a child with a loving and secure environment.
+When an agency caseworker writes your home study, they are your advocate.
 The caseworker will present you in the best light.